Mr-Kamil/cpp_chess/README.md

 **Status:** Work in progress...

 ---
-This chess_engine was tested with the Arena Chess GUI - you can download it from two websites:
+This chess_engine was tested with the Arena Chess GUI - you can download it from these two websites:
 <br />http://www.playwitharena.de/
 <br />https://www.fileeagle.com/software/1598/Arena
 <br />